PandoffYT/Roblox-friends-api/README.md

 # Roblox-friends-api
-## A python script that uses the roblox api to spit out a clean list of the desired user id's friends (BOTH THE MAIN.PY AND INSTALL_DEPENDENCIES.BAT ARE SAFE)
+## A python script that uses the roblox api to spit out a clean list of the desired user id's friends

-### USAGE (please execute install_dependencies.bat, it pip installs request, pywin32 and winshell)
+### USAGE (please execute install_dependencies.bat before executing the main.py, both files are harmless)
+#### (The output limit is 200, this limitation comes from roblox's api, i'll dive deeper and i'll try to bypass that restriction)

 ### 1.